 - RSCG Europe discussed the empowering role of social media and what this means for the CSR agenda.

 - Intellect UK gave a presentation about how developments in the ICT sector will change business models and the implications for combating the causes of climate change.

 - The South East Media Network presented on how and why play and serious games hold the potential to achieve positive, large-scale behavioural change amongst citizens.

-- One Young World presented the initiative "The Young World Global Summit", encouraging members to get involved by nominating delegates.
+- One Young World presented the initiative "The Young World Global Summit", encouraging organisations to get involved by nominating delegates.

 - The Prince of Wales' Corporate Leaders Group on Climate Change provided future perspectives and explained what a coherent corporate strategy on climate change would look like.

 - C-Change gave an introduction to their partnership-driven model to increase awareness and reduce carbon emissions.

 - Big Bang Lab presented the concept of cultural social responsibility as a means of preserving cultural heritage and improving media literacy.